Star for Life in Concert – more than a concert!

 BOOK YOUR TICKETS HERE!

-We are happy to release tickets for Star for Life in Concert’s spring tour 2019
+We will soon release tickets for Star for Life in Concert’s autumn tour 2019

 If your child sits on your lap for the whole concert they don’t need a ticket.